segmentio/segment-docs/src/connections/destinations/catalog/actions-linkedin-conversions/index.md

 ### Set up a mapping to Stream Conversion Events

+Follow the steps in the Destination Actions documentation on [Customizing mappings](/docs/connections/destinations/actions/#customize-mappings).
 You must create 1 mapping for every conversion rule.
 After you create a conversion rule, you cannot update the connected LinkedIn Ad account.

 1. On the Mappings tab, click on **+ New Mapping** and Select **Stream Conversion Event**.
 2. Select the events you'd like to map and send to your LinkedIn Conversions API destination.